President & CEO

 Before joining Tides Canada, Anne Marie served as Managing Director, Development and Alumni Engagement Services at the University of British Columbia, one of Canada’s leading universities and the first in Canada to undertake a $1.5 billion fundraising campaign.
 Known for her leadership in operational and cultural transformation, Anne Marie’s career has taken her across the country, spearheading large-scale operational projects for Vancity Savings and Credit Union and Royal Bank of Canada.

 Anne Marie holds a BA in Applied Geography from Ryerson University and an MBA from Queen’s University.
 She enjoys spending her free time sharing the love of the outdoors with her family.

 Vice President, Strategic Grantmaking

-Dave joined Tides Canada in June 2010, where he leads a team that brings strategic content knowledge together with funding strategies and multisector solutions.
+Dave joined Tides Canada in June 2010, where he leads a team that brings deep content knowledge together with funding strategies and solutions.
 Before moving to Vancouver, he oversaw conservation grantmaking in Alaska and parts of western Canada for the Wilburforce Foundation.
 Prior to joining Wilburforce, he was a professor at the University of Washington from 1996-2007, where he played founding or leadership roles in two award-winning applied environmental programs.

-A marine biologist by training, he has explored rocky shores and other ecosystems from Antarctica to Alaska and beyond.
+A marine biologist by training, Dave has explored rocky shores and other ecosystems from Antarctica to Alaska and beyond.
 He has been a Fellow of the International Canadian Studies Institute and the Aldo Leopold Leadership Program.
 To Tides Canada he brings direct experience in arctic, urban, terrestrial and marine projects; a perspective that blends conservation science, policy, and communications; and experience bringing diverse parties and perspectives together to advance creative solutions to complex problems.